Vietnam, spreading my wings.

 USA Diary

 My son went to USA for his higher studies in 2017.
-This year he invited me to visit his place as he is now capable of accommodating me for sometimes.
+This year he invited me to visit his place as he is now capable of accommodating me for sometime.
 Visa appointment is a difficult issue after Covid – 19.
 I got appointment in June 2022 for B1 type visa.
 As my son and my would be daughter in law sent official invitation to attend their marriage and they sponsored my trip, so I did not face much difficulty to get the visa.
 Then he bought tickets for me.
 As it was the beginning of August, there was a huge rush of students and their parents who were going to join in different universities.
 It was the time for the beginning of new session.
 So price of the ticket was quite high.
 I planned to come back after Durga puja because then the price of the ticket was comparatively low.
 If I would come before Durga Puja the price would be too high again as the emigrants visit India in this festive season.

 Shenandoah National Park

-I went by Emirates’ flight as my son thought it would be comfortable for me as its timing is convenient, though there are several other air services like Qatar Airlines or Air India etc. My flight was from Kolkata to Dubai and from Dubai to Washington.
+I went by Emirates’ flight as my son thought it would be comfortable for me as its time schedule is convenient, though there are several other air services like Qatar Airlines or Air India etc. My flight was from Kolkata to Dubai and from Dubai to Washington.
 The duration of the journey was divided in 2 segments, 4.5 hours and 16 hours.
 There was a 2 hours break at Dubai Airport.
 From Washington airport my son took me to Charlottesville where he stays.

 I shall divide this trip into four segments: Charlottesville, North Carolina Outer banks, New York and Shenandoah National park.

-Charlottesville is a small university town and a very peaceful and scenic place, surrounded by Blue Ridge mountain, which is the extended part of Appalachian Mountain.
+Charlottesville is a small university town and a very peaceful and scenic place, surrounded by Blue Ridge mountain, which is an extended part of Appalachian Mountain.
 After reaching there, for a few days I found myself very drowsy and lazy.
-Initially my son thought it was jet lag but as it persisted for 4/5 days he became a little worried and found that my blood pressure noticeably low.
+Initially my son thought it was jet lag but as it persisted for 4/5 days he became a little worried and found that my blood pressure was noticeably low.
 So I stopped my daily sedative and few other medicines for high blood pressure.
 Gradually when I got accustomed with their system of life, I started going out in the evening for a walk after early dinner.
 Evenings are very colorful and picturesque there.
 The area is sparsely populated with nice houses and lots of greenery.
-I tasted few new and tasty food like bagels ( kind of steamed bread with different stuffings), Mezza Mediterranean bowl ( combination of salad, rice, pita bread, sauce, meat etc), Japanese food in a restaurant, Sakura.
+I tasted few new and tasty food like bagels (kind of steamed bread with different stuffings), Mezza Mediterranean bowl ( combination of salad, rice, pita bread, sauce, meat etc), Japanese food in a restaurant, Sakura.

 Moon rise behind Blue Ridge mountain at Charlottesville